MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/how-to-archive-payment-slips.md

 The payment slips are archived.

 > [!NOTE]
->  This batch job will only archive payment slips that have the **Archiving Authorized** check box selected in the **Payment Status** page.
+>  This batch job will only archive payment slips that have the **Archiving Authorized** check box selected on the **Payment Status** page.
 For more information, see [Set Up Payment Statuses](how-to-set-up-payment-statuses.md).

 ## See Also
  [Payment Management](payment-management.md)